Spydy-Coder/Resolver/README.md

 - [Mongodb](https://www.mongodb.com/docs/manual/administration/install-community/)

  - npm install react-router
- - and also install scripts
+ - and also install react-scripts
 Both should be installed and make sure mongodb is running.

 ```shell